portworx/px-docs/scheduler/kubernetes/kafka-k8s.md

 * TOC
 {:toc}

 These below instructions will provide you a step by step guide in deploying Apache Kafka and Zookeeper with Portworx on Kubernetes.
+Both these deployments will use stork as the scheduler to enable their pods to be placed closer to where their data is located.

 Kubernetes provides management of stateful workloads using Statefulsets.
 Apache Kafka is a distributed streaming platform.
 [Apache Kafka](https://kafka.apache.org/) is used in multiple cases where the need might be to provide realtime streaming of data to systems or in using it as an enterprise messaging system.
 Apache Kafka uses [Zookeeper](https://zookeeper.apache.org/) for maintaining configurations and distributed synchronization.